-This post tells you how to make a day trip from Lisbon to Belem on the Lisbon tram 15.
-Belem in the outskirts of Lisbon is full of history.
-So we took tram 15 from Lisbon and spent a day learning on Portugal’s national monuments and the great explorers.
+This post will show you day trip from Lisbon to Belem.
+You can just use the Lisbon tram 15.
+We took tram 15 from Lisbon and spent a day learning about Portugal’s most important national monuments and the country’s great explorers.

 In Belem you can step 500 years back in time, to Portugal’s Golden Age.
 At that time Vasco da Gama sailed to India, Pedro Alfares to Brazil and Ferdinand Magelland around the globe.